-If you are feeling unusually irritable or on edge, you may find it useful to talk to your doctor.
+If you are feeling unusually irritable or on edge, you may find it useful to talk to a family member or your doctor.
+Feeling irritable and anxious can be a symptom of a mental health condition like depression, anxiety or bipolar disorder.

 Here are some tips you may find useful too: